LArSoft/larsoft.github.io/wiki/Breaking_Changes_prior_to_v07_00_00.md

 **Contact**: [The Scisoft Team](mailto:scisoft-team@fnal.gov)

-Fix design flaw in geo ChannelMapAlg interface(#Fix-design-flaw-in-geo-ChannelMapAlg-interface) {.wiki-class-count}
+Fix design flaw in geo ChannelMapAlg interface
 --------------------------------------------------------------------------------------------------

 **When was committed**: [v06\_78\_00](ReleaseNotes067800)\